Diagnostic Molecular Scientist

 Consider getting licensed through organizations such as American Medical Technologists (AMT) or the American Society for Clinical Pathology (ASCP), as this is a requirement in some states.

-Some employers also prefer hiring diagnostic molecular scientists with a certification, such as medical technologists or biology technologists.
-In order to earn a certification, students must have a bachelor’s degree from an accredited institution and meet coursework and experience requirements.
+Some employers also prefer hiring diagnostic molecular scientists with certification, such as medical techs or biology technologists.
+To earn a certification, students must have a bachelor’s degree from an accredited institution and meet coursework and experience requirements.

 See the section below for detailed information about relevant certifications in the US.